Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 ### 4. Architectural Views

 To describe our system's architecture, we used Krutchen's 4+1 model.
-The following views are desribed from the follow viewpoints:
+The following views are described from the follow viewpoints:
  * Logical
  * Development
  * Process